Home

 turn around

-To rotate to face the opposite direction, or to reverse a negative situation into a positive one.
+To rotate to face the opposite direction; to reverse a negative situation; to process and complete something.

 twat around